Installing Debezium on OpenShift

 Java 8 or later is required to run the Debezium connectors.

 To install Debezium, the OpenShift Container Platform command-line interface (CLI) is required.
-For information about how to install the CLI for OpenShift 4.7, see the OpenShift Container Platform 4.7 documentation.

 - For more information about how to install AMQ Streams, see Using AMQ Streams on OpenShift.